cfengine/documentation/reference/promise-types/edit_line/insert_lines.markdown

 (the file being read via the `insert_type` attribute, not the main file being edited).
 If the regex matches a *complete* line of the file, that line from the secondary file will be inserted at the present location in the primary file.
-That is, the regex's in the list are anchored.
+That is, the regex's in the list are [anchored][anchored].

 `insert_if_match_from_list` is ignored unless `insert_type` is `file`, or the promiser is a multi-line block.